Old East York: Glebe Land/Danforth Village

 Glebe Land/Danforth Village is located in the central section of Old East York.
 Much of the central section of what became East York was first set aside as 'Clergy Reserves', called 'Glebe Land', a hotly debated feature of the original system of land granting in Ontario which retained land for the use of the church.
 Arguments over which church should have the use of this land led to the eventual sale of the clergy reserves, most of which had remained undeveloped for many years as surrounding areas were cleared and built on.
 The clergy lots between Donlands (originally a part of Leslie Street) and Woodbine only began to be developed after the construction of the Prince Edward Viaduct and Leslie Bridge and successful development of the old Todmorden postal village west of Donlands as Pape Village.
 Given the central location of this within the former East York and the presence of both the former East York Municipal Office and East York Collegiate on its eastern edge (Cosburn Avenue), this is an area that is often just referred to as "East York" or "Old East York".

 Pape Village

-Pape Village is a commercial district in the eastern portion of Old East York along Pape Street.
+Pape Village is a commercial district in the eastern portion of Old East York along Pape Avenue.
 It has mixed-use shopping street, consisting mainly of small-scale retail, restaurant and personal service uses.